marcus-leung/marcus-leung/README.md

 **About Me**
 ---

-- Undergraduate student at University of California, Santa Cruz (UCSC)
+- New grad at University of California, Santa Cruz (UCSC)
-- Majoring in Technology and Information Management
+- B.S. in Technology and Information Management (minor in Computer Science)
-- Minoring in Computer Science
-- Currently open for a tech internship or position
+- Currently open for a full-time tech position in the US

 **Skills**
 ---